Reviewing staff and administrative policies

 Guidance for Employers

 The Centers for Disease Control and Prevention (CDC) provide extensive guidance for employers, including information relevant for museums as they develop strategies to keep staff safe.
-This information may help prevent workplace exposure to acute respiratory illnesses and provides planning considerations if there are more widespread community outbreaks of COVID-19.
+This information may help prevent workplace exposure to acute respiratory illnesses and provides planning considerations.

 Recommended strategies for employers: